afhaque/Rice-DevChats-Bootstrap/README.md

 4. Repeat the above step, but this time when prompted, you will install the package named: "HTML5".

-5. Repeat the above again for "SublimeLinter", "Alignment", and SublimeCodeIntel".
+5. Repeat the above again for "Alignment", and SublimeCodeIntel".

 6. Now that you have Sublime set-up, download and install Atlassian's Source Tree (http://www.sourcetreeapp.com/) - Source Tree is a very easy to use Git Client that will be helpful in pulling commits as we go through the workshop.